docbobo/roon-extension-harmony/README.md

 ## Notes

-* Setups with more than one Roon Core on the network are not currently supported.
+* Setups with more than one Roon Core on the network are not currently tested.